rr62/refactored-eureka/README.md

 ## Project

-You can find the HTML link to the project is at : https://rr62.github.io/refactored-eureka/
+You can find the HTML link to the project at : https://rr62.github.io/refactored-eureka/